tdammers/ginger/README.markdown

 ### Expressions
 Variables aren't the only thing that can go inside `{{ ... }}`; any valid Ginger expression can be used, and expressions can be constructed in many different ways.
-Note that all expressions are case sensitive: 1null1 and 1Null1 are not the same thing.
+Note that all expressions are case sensitive: `null` and `Null` are not the same thing.
 Currently, the following constructs are available:

 #### Simple ("Atomic") Expressions